 Eastman Theatre, Concert hall and theatre at East Main Street, Rochester, United States.

-The Eastman Theatre is a concert hall and performance building with about 2,260 seats located along a main street.
-Its interior was designed with special attention to acoustic quality for orchestral and operatic performances.
+The Eastman Theatre is a concert hall and performance venue in downtown Rochester, New York, with seating for over 2,000 people arranged across a classically designed auditorium.
+The interior was built with close attention to acoustics, making it suited for orchestral and operatic performances.

-The lobby features a reproduction of a painting by Maxfield Parrish, a celebrated American artist known for his detailed and colorful work.
-The original artwork moved to an art gallery across town in the late 1990s.
+The lobby of the theatre holds a reproduction of a painting by Maxfield Parrish, an American artist known for his richly colored and detailed illustrations.
+The original was moved to a local art gallery in the late 1990s, and the copy has stood in its place ever since.

 The community of curious travelers